vuw-snap/SNAP-decisions-quarto/README.md

  - **github.com/vuw-snap/SNAP-decisions** <br/>
    This repository contains the compiled html for the website.
 This repository should never be edited directly.
 The html is compiled from the source files using quarto and then pushed (separately) to update the website.

+We use Quarto to build the website from qmd (markdown) files.
 Before editing the source files you may wish to familiarise yourself with the basics of Quarto, see: <br/>
 https://quarto.org/docs/get-started/hello/text-editor.html <br/>
 https://quarto.org/docs/guide/